About The Helen and John Schilling Endowed Lectureship

-In 1956 Dr. Schilling was invited to be the chief of the first full–time department of surgery in the new medical school at the University of Oklahoma.
-He was successful in recruiting a number of outstanding junior faculty, many of whom have gone on to become chairmen.
+In 1956 Dr. Schilling was invited to be the Chief of the first full–time Department of Surgery in the new medical school at the University of Oklahoma.
+He was successful in recruiting a number of outstanding junior faculty, many of whom went on to become chairs.
 In addition to his administrative responsibilities, he maintained an extensive research program in wound healing in collaboration with Dr. Betty White.
-At the end of 18 years Dr. Schilling and his faculty had trained 75 surgeons from Oklahoma and adjoining states and had established a department known for its academic accomplishments.
+At the end of 18 years, Dr. Schilling and his faculty had trained 75 surgeons from Oklahoma and adjoining states, and had established a department known for its academic accomplishments.

 His career in academic surgery was marked by a devotion to patient care and teaching, as well as research.
-But, despite his commitment to the profession, Dr. Schilling still found time to engage in other activities.
-From his early childhood, he enjoyed the outdoors and had become an expert tennis player, skier, and fly fisherman; he always believed that one’s life work should be punctuated by intervals of travel and recreation.
+Despite his commitment to the profession, Dr. Schilling still found time to engage in other activities.
+From his early childhood he enjoyed the outdoors and had become an expert tennis player, skier, and fly fisherman; he always believed that one’s life work should be punctuated by intervals of travel and recreation.